-- A. The successful completion of a minimum of 120 credits of course work. - B. A minimum cumulative grade-point average of 2.00. - C. Completion of the CALS Core Competencies (see below). - D. CALS 001 and CALS 002 Foundations or equivalent courses. - E. The University requires two courses addressing diversity for all incoming first-year and incoming transfer students.
-At least one course must be completed from the category one requirements.
-These diversity credits will satisfy six of the twelve social science and humanities requirements for the college. - F. All courses as specified in individual program majors.
+- A. The successful completion of a minimum of 120 credits of course work. - B. A minimum cumulative grade-point average of 2.00. - C. Completion of the CALS Core Competencies (see below). - D. CALS 001 and CALS 002 (Foundations) or equivalent courses. - E. The university requires two courses addressing diversity for all incoming first-year and incoming transfer students.
+At least one course must be completed from the Category One list.
+These diversity credits will also satisfy six of the twelve social science and humanities requirements for the college. - F. All courses as specified in individual program majors.

-The applicability of courses to specific areas is based on content and not departmental label.
-Applicability of courses to fulfill requirements rests with the student's advisor and, if necessary, concurrence of the Dean of the College.
+The applicability of courses to specific areas of study is based on content and not departmental label.
+Applicability of courses to fulfill requirements rests with the student's advisor and, if necessary, concurrence of the dean of the college.